astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 )
 ```

 Under the hood, the operator performs a `CASE WHEN` statement on each of the checks, assigning `1` to the checks that passed and `0` to the checks that failed.
 Afterwards, the operator looks for the minimum of these results and marks the task as failed if the minimum is `0`.
+The `SQLTableCheckOperator` will produce observable logs like the ones shown above for the `SQLColumnCheckOperator`.

 ### Example 3 - `SQLCheckOperator`